njsdias/ApacheSpark2-BigData/5-RunningCluster/README.md

 get filtered down into groupByKey which will now have a nice partitioned RDD to deal with.
 And you can do that very efficiently and in a very quick distributed manner and that part of that is why that script was able to complete as quickly as it did.

+## Best Practices for Running on a Cluster